GIfatahTH/states_rebuilder/examples/ex001_00_sync_global_and_local_state/README.md

-# Example 001 - Sync Mutation of Global and Local State
+# Example 001 - Sync mutation of global and local state

 This catalog of examples is the first of a series of others, which intends to cover all the features of `states_rebuilder` from basic to very advanced.
-Therefore, it is hoped that you can get some inspirations from here and for the reference in the future. :+1:Cancel changes
+Therefore, it is hoped that you can get some inspirations from here and for the reference in the future. :+1:

 ## Getting Started